 Estrogen is the most commonly prescribed component of bioidentical hormone replacement therapy (BHRT), yet not much is known about bioidentical estrogen.
 Continue reading through the following sections to learn more about bioidentical estrogen and bioidentical estrogen replacement therapy, including its types, products available on the market, potential benefits, and much more.

-Bioidentical estrogen is a plant-derived hormone that functions identically to estrogen produced by the body.
-Its molecular structure precisely matches that of the body's estrogen.
+Bioidentical estrogen is an animal- or plant-derived hormone - often synthesized from yams, soy, or pregnant mare's urine - that functions identically to endogenous estrogen produced by the body.

 What Is Bioidentical Estrogen Replacement Therapy?